stanley-gu/standardsCh/chapter.md

 wire up an analog computer to solve the equations (though without specifying the integrators).
-As a result CellML is very general and in principle could probably represent any system that has a mathematical description (and not just the kind indicated by equation (@eqSystem)).
+As a result CellML is very general and in principle could probably represent any system that has a mathematical description (and not just the kind indicated by equation \ref{eq:system}).
 CellML is also very precise in that every item in a model is defined explicitly.
 However, the generality and explicit nature of CellML also results in increased complexity especially for software developers.
 Another side effect of the increased complexity is that models that are represented using CellML tend to be quite large.
 On average, a sample from the CellML repository (<http://models.cellml.org/cellml>) indicates that each reaction in a model requires about 5 kilobytes of storage.

 Owing to the complexity of CellML, one unfortunate side effect is that there are substantially fewer tools which can read and write CellML compared to SBML.
 The